Terrorists from a wide array of ideological influences and organisational structures consider security and risk on a continuous and rational basis.

-Our recent research for a CREST-funded project on terrorist planning and decision making in the context of risk, led to us analyse over 80 terrorist autobiographies.
+Our research on terrorist planning and decision making in the context of risk led us to analyse over 80 terrorist autobiographies.
 Here are eight lessons from our study.

 1. Terrorist planning